MOUZU/BigWigs/README.md

 TBA

 # How to install
-<b>a)</b> If you choose to download the .rar file all you have to do is extract the archive in your /World of Warcraft/Interface/AddOns/ directory.
+<b>a)</b> If you choose to download the .rar file all you have to do is extract the archive in your /World of Warcraft/Interface/AddOns/ directory.<br />
 <b>b)</b> If you download the raw code from GitHub you'll have to open the downloaded 'BigWigs-master' folder and copy the two folders('BigWigs_CommonAuras' and 'BigWigs') in it to your /World of Warcraft/Interface/AddOns/ directory.